sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Decision making.
 A Zwicky box can help you with strategizing, financial modelling, and daily decision making.
     - Brainstorming in a team.
 It can be helpful to brainstorm ideas with your team with a Zwicky box where everyone can contribute to creating and filling the Zwicky box.

-- [Difference between ETF and MF][Stocks][PersonalFinance]
-    - Because ETFs are cheaper, they can get big too fast and they almost never limit their growth in terms of AUM.
-Unlike mutual fund where AMC can stop inflows, ETF inflows can not be stopped.
-At the most, creation of new units will be halted but it means that existing units will be available at premium.
-This is not a problem for index tracking ETFs but it is for other (thematic or otherwise).
-    - You can only buy future performance.

 - The difference between genius and stupidity is that genius has its limits.

-- [Latest from Howard marks (the decision to trim positions or to sell out entirely comes down to judgment . . . like everything else that matters in investing)][PersonalFinance] ,
-    - we should base our investment decisions on our estimates of each asset’s potential,
-    - we shouldn’t sell just because the price has risen and the position has swelled,
-    - there can be legitimate reasons to limit the size of the positions we hold,
-    - but there’s no way to scientifically calculate what those limits should be.
-    - simply being invested is by far “the most important thing.”.
-    - someone entering adulthood today is practically guaranteed to be well fixed by the time they retire if they merely start investing promptly and avoid tampering with the process by trading

 - Economy#The way to get out of the middle-income trap is to compete on brand and technology rather than price, and that generally means making a job that doesn’t exist yet.
 There wasn’t a market for Walkman before Sony made them; they had to build the product and then sell it.

 ## 2022-jan-19 Wed